-Only applicable in room thermostat control.

-To save energy by preventing overheating or undercooling the room, you can limit the range of the room temperature for heating and/or cooling.
+ONLY applicable in room thermostat control.
+To save energy by preventing overheating the room, you can limit the range of the room temperature for heating.

 When adjusting the room temperature ranges, all desired room temperatures are also adjusted to guarantee they are between the limits.